Frequently Asked Questions

 All of our enrollment certifications for lenders are done through the National Student Clearinghouse.
 You may contact them at 703-742-7791 for more information.

 Where can I get a Transient Study form?

 The domestic transient study forms are now obtained online and the international study abroad forms are obtained through International Programs.

 For more information, visit Instructions for Transient Study.

 I have a hold on my account.
 Where do I take care of this?

 You can view information about your holds on SeaNet.

 The "PIN" that is requested on the SeaNet login page limits access to your SeaNet account to only you.
 Think of this PIN as a password.
 Every few months, you will be required to change this PIN.
 If you forget your login PIN, you can call the Technology Assistance Center (2-HELP) and ask that your PIN be reset.
-The "alternate PIN" is requested during a SeaNet registration session.
-The alternate PIN is intended to enforce advising, therefore you will get your alternate PIN from your academic advisor.
-You are prompted for your alternate PIN only once; the first time you register for a particular term.
+The "registration PIN" is requested during a SeaNet registration session.
+The registration PIN is intended to enforce advising, therefore you will get your registration PIN from your academic advisor.
+You are prompted for your registration PIN only once; the first time you register for a particular term.

 If a class is full or otherwise restricted, the instructor can place a registration override into the system to allow a particular student register for that class.
 The instructor enters the student's ID number and the type of override through SeaNet.
 The student must then register for the class, before the drop/add deadline, through SeaNet.